dotlang/language/doc/RFE.md

 helpers = { format = ... }
 ```

-? - You are not allowed to have types without value:
+N - You are not allowed to have types without value:
 `DataType: type`
 Because this can give developer ability to instantiate the struct with some random type.
 But maybe it is a good thing.